Plantar Fasciitis Burnside

 If left untreated, plantar fasciitis may cause you to change your walking pattern to reduce pain, potentially leading to discomfort in other areas such as your legs, knees, hips, and back.
 It can also result in a plantar rupture, requiring prolonged rest.

-Resting, stretching, massage, and ice packs are all helpful home treatments that can quickly relieve pain.
-Holding an ice pack wrapped in a cloth on the affected area for 15 minutes several times a day can provide fast relief.
+Fast relief from plantar fasciitis can be achieved through home treatments like resting, stretching, massage, and ice packs.
+Holding an ice pack wrapped in a cloth over the pain area for 15 minutes several times a day can be very effective.

 Plantar fasciitis can occur gradually or suddenly.